Meet Our Staff

-About Brock Tjosvold
+About Dr. Brock Tjosvold

 Brock stays busy with a varied music career as a pianist, organist, chamber musician, vocal coach, and choral conductor.Brock enjoys attending concerts and movies in his free time.
 He also loves to hike and explore new areas while traveling.